thecredibleway/thecredibleway-com/docs/faq/questions/why-worry-about-eternity-if-life-after-death-cant-be-proved.md

 power demonstrated by Jesus was not limited to him alone but was also at work through his apostles, signifying the continuation of God's redemptive plan.

-Each instance speaks not only to God’s ability to defeat death, but His willingness to do so.
+Each instance speaks not only to God's ability to defeat death, but His willingness to do so.
 They are not only acts of compassion, but previews of what eternity holds for those who trust in Him.

 **You have a choice and only you can decide what you want for your life and for eternity**.
 We really hope you choose life! ([Deut 30:15-20](https://www.biblegateway.com/passage/?search=Deuteronomy%2030%3A15-20&version=NKJV)).
-Only Jesus can break the power of sin that we are born into, and [give you life](../../jesus/because-he-lives/i-can-face-tomorrow.md).
+Only Jesus can break the power of sin that we are born into and [give you life](../../jesus/because-he-lives/i-can-face-tomorrow.md).